ReeceKidd/HeroAPITest/README.md

 #Running the project

-To run the project, download a local copy and run "npm start"
+To run the project, download a local copy and run <b>"npm start"</b>

-To test the project go to the "tests" sub folder and run the following command on each of the files: "mocha [fileName] --timeout=0
+To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>

 # CustomersTest
 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.

 #Intrepration
-My intrepreation of the problem was to create an API that allows users to get products and for users and merchants to register, and return documents.
+My intrepreation of the problem was to create an API that allows users to get products and for users and merchants to register, and return information. <br>

+I'm aware that the instructions said to use the exisitng API but I didn't get any information returned using the /products call.
+I also didn't have the port information.
+If I have misintrepreted I'd be more than happy to give it another go.
+If this isn't what you were looking for thank you for the oppurtunity anyway.
+I'm more than happy to take on any and all feedback.

 # Available API routes.
 <b>Events Routes</b><br>